alexschoeberl/arduino-android-ecg/README.md

 # arduino-android-ecg
-This repo contains code to build an ecg based on Arduino Uno and Android or Processing.
+This repo contains code to build an electrocardiogram based on Arduino Uno and Android.